RoyDwaipayan/Diabetes-Risk-Prediction-Application/README.md

 1. Download the repsitory on your local
 2. Install the libraries under requirements.txt
 3. Run the model.py file to generate the model's .pkl file
-4. Comment out lne 20-28 in app.py and uncomment like 29
+4. Comment out line 20-28 in app.py and uncomment like 29
 5. Run from command prompt using "streamlit run app.py"